WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 ![](TextDisplayMenu_BadOutput.jpg)

-To resolve, check that are the connections are securely in place or use a different breadboard.
+To resolve, check that are the connections are securely in place and/or use a different breadboard.